kalabox/kalabox/docs/troubleshooting.md

   * **OSX/LINUX** - `~/.kalabox/logs/kalabox.log`
   * **Windows** - `C:\Users\{ME}\.kalabox\logs\kalabox.log`

-!!! tip "Pro Tip: Use verbose mode!""
+!!! tip "Pro Tip: Use verbose or debug mode!""
-    Run the failing command again with the `-- -v` option to get more useful debug output.
+    Run the failing command again with either the `-v` or `-d` option to get more useful debug output.
+But be careful because this output could contain sensitive information.

 Docker Logs
 -----------